Complete Idiot’s Guide to Playing Bass Guitar now available in stores and online - - Reviews and Errata

 Peace

-Bonnie Land wrote:
+3. Bonnie Land

 Mr Hodge, I downloaded your snippet of Silent Night and recorded with it.
 I wanted to sing this song so that my parents could hear it, but had no performance track.
 After downloading it I repeated it 3 times so I could sing all 3 verses.
 I think I did okay.
 I sang the melody, 2nd Alto and Alto parts.
 Please give it a listen at